 October 11, 2013

-Art21 premieres its third short film series, Artist to Artist, with three films featuring art biennials in Sharjah, United Arab Emirates; Venice, Italy; and Istanbul, Turkey.
-Featuring contemporary visual artists in conversation with their peers, each film follows a single artist as she engages with other artists in a shared exhibition setting.
+Art21 premieres its third digital series, Artist to Artist, with three films featuring art biennials in Sharjah, United Arab Emirates; Venice, Italy; and Istanbul, Turkey.
+Featuring contemporary visual artists in conversation with their peers, each film follows a single artist as they engage with other artists in a shared exhibition setting.

 October 13, 2014